felixandersen/sneak-link/README.md

 **Local network:**
 - eg. `nextcloud.yourdomain.com` resolves to internal services via local DNS
+- your self-hosted service responds to web traffic to that domain name

 **Public internet:**
 - eg. `nextcloud.yourdomain.com` resolves to your public IP
-- sneak-link responds to web traffic on both domains
+- sneak-link responds to web traffic to that domain name
 - sneak-link is configured to proxy traffic to your private services based on hostname using local DNS

 ### Access flow